-This article was last updated Dec 20, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 23, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-Note: Make sure that you will still meet the Premier Qualifying Dollar (PQD) requirement for your desired status level or that you have a PQD waiver before following the outlined method above.
-PQM purchases do not count toward the PQD requirement.
+Tip: Make sure that you will still meet the Premier Qualifying Dollar (PQD) requirement — determined by the base fare and carrier-imposed surcharges you pay — for your desired status level or that you have a PQD waiver before following the outlined method above.

 - All miles purchased are nonrefundable.
 A federal excise tax is included in the displayed price for Award Accelerator.

-- Award Accelerator and Premier Accelerator purchases do not count toward the Premier qualifying dollar (PQD) requirement for Premier status qualification.
+- Award Accelerator and Premier Accelerator purchases don’t count toward the PQD requirement for Premier status qualification.

-- The miles you purchase with Award Accelerator are redeemable miles and do not count toward the Premier qualifying miles (PQM) requirement for Premier status qualification.
+- The miles you purchase with Award Accelerator are redeemable miles and do not count toward the PQM requirement for Premier status qualification.
 To receive PQM, add Premier Accelerator to your purchase.

-- These miles credit to your MileagePlus account within 24 hours of purchase.
+- The miles credit to your MileagePlus account within 24 hours of purchase.

 How much does it cost to buy PQMs?

-If you already have status, you will likely be offered the opportunity to purchase more redeemable and premier miles at a time in comparison with a general member.
-For example, a 1K might be offered 5,000 and 10,000 miles while a general member would only be offered 2,000 and 3,000.
+If you already have status, you’ll be given the chance to purchase both more redeemable and premier miles.
+For example, a 1K member might be offered the chance to buy between 5,000 and 10,000 miles, while a general member would only be offered between 2,000 and 3,000 miles.

+In the example above, the Award Accelerator for this Premier Gold member was $375 for 15,000 miles, along with another $1,500 for Premier Accelerator.
 As a general rule, those with higher levels of status will also need to pay more for their Premier Accelerator miles than a general member or someone with a lower level of status.
-The closer you are to reaching a higher status level, the prices for your Accelerator options will generally be higher.
+The closer you are to reaching a higher status level, the higher the prices for your accelerator options.